jokla/jokla.github.io/_pages/music.md

   - image_path: /music/mika1.jpg
     alt: "Mika "
     title: "Chorister of Mika in London"
     excerpt: 'Mika opened a competition to be part of his choir for a concert in London.
-I decided to participate to the audition and finally I was chosen!
+I decided to participate in the audition and finally I was chosen!
 I met a lot of nice people, learned my part with the members of the band (mainly with the guitarist Tim Van Der Kuil, who plays guitar for Adele too), danced and sang with Mika on the [Roundhouse](http://www.roundhouse.org.uk/) stage!
-It was an awesome experience, that I will never forget.
+It was an excellent experience that I will never forget.
 [Here](https://www.flickr.com/photos/770/8271183487/in/album-72157632254422212/) some nice pictures! '
     url: "https://www.youtube.com/results?search_query=roundhouse+mika+2012"
     btn_label: "Some videos"
     btn_class: "btn--inverse"